flet-dev/website/docs/controls/textfield.md

 ### `border_radius`

-See [`Container.border_radius`](/docs/controls/container#border_radius) property docs for more information about border radius.
+Border radius is an instance of [`border_radius.BorderRadius`](/docs/reference/types/borderradius) class.

 ### `border_width`

 The width of the border in virtual pixels.
-Default is 1.
-Set to 0 to completely remove border.
+Default is `1`.
+Set to `0` to completely remove border.

 ### `can_reveal_password`